lochungtin/Pyxelite/README.md

 The microcontroller used in this project is an ESP32, but any other device that supports web server hosting would be suitable for this application.
 The repo and code for the microcontroller can be found here.

+# Official Pyxelite Website

+For more information about the application, visit the Pyxelite official website. (currently not available)

 # Gallery

 Screenshots of each section of the mobile app.